MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/migrating-from-parse-to-playfab.md

 Like Parse, PlayFab provides rich support for creating and managing player profiles.
 Player accounts can be linked to multiple different authentication mechanisms, such as [Facebook](xref:titleid.playfabapi.com.client.authentication.loginwithfacebook), [Steam](xref:titleid.playfabapi.com.client.authentication.loginwithsteam), an [email/password](xref:titleid.playfabapi.com.client.authentication.loginwithemailaddress), an [iOS](xref:titleid.playfabapi.com.client.authentication.loginwithiosdeviceid) or [Android](xref:titleid.playfabapi.com.client.authentication.loginwithandroiddeviceid) device ID, or your own [custom identifiers](xref:titleid.playfabapi.com.client.authentication.loginwithcustomid), in order to make it easy to share a single player profile across multiple devices or platforms.

-PlayFab’s Game Manager tool also provides a powerful set of tools for viewing and managing player profiles - ideal for debugging a game in production, or providing customer support for a game post-launch.
+The PlayFab Game Manager tool also provides a powerful set of tools for viewing and managing player profiles - ideal for debugging a game in production, or providing customer support for a game post-launch.

 Using the Game Manager you can: